CMD-Forum/cmd-forum/README.md

 services:
   cmd_forum:
     container_name: cmd-forum
-    image: ghcr.io/CMD-Forum/cmd-forum-docker:latest # Just 'cmd-forum-docker' if you have a local image.
+    image: ghcr.io/cmd-forum/cmd-forum:master # Just 'cmd-forum' if you have a local image.
     env_file:
       - .env # Load .env, change if required.
+             # Do not specify DATABASE_URL in here if using the container db, instead specify it below.
+    environment:
+      - DATABASE_URL=postgresql://postgres:postgres@db:5432/postgres?schema=public # Change to fit your login details
+      # Optionally, put all of the `.env` here and skip using the file.
+Make sure to remove the `env_file` section if doing so.
     ports:
-      - 3002:3000 # Change the 3002 if you want a different port.
+      - 3000:3000 # Change the first 3000 if you want a different port.
+    links:
+      - "db:database"
   db: # Optional, but here as an example of how to setup a database.
     container_name: db
     image: postgres